 Learn more about vegetation management.

-LPEA has partnered with Firescape to deploy machine learning models that assess wildfire risk across the cooperative's service territory on an hourly basis.
+We have partnered with Firescape to deploy machine learning models that assess wildfire risk across our service territory on an hourly basis.
 The platform helps LPEA pinpoint where risk is highest and when, allowing crews and resources to be deployed where they're needed most.

 The cooperative is also implementing enhanced grid protection protocols during periods of high fire danger.
 Known in the industry as "fire settings," these configurations reduce or eliminate the automatic restoration of power after a fault is detected.
 Members may experience more outages when fire settings are in effect, but this significantly reduces the chance that a power line could ignite a fire.